rajesh-ranjan-git/To-Do-App/README.md

 <h1>Rajesh Ranjan (Author)</h1>

-This is a ToDo App created using Vanilla JS.
+This is a To Do App created using Vanilla JS.

-Yu can add todo items and description for it which can be edited and deleted as per your requirements.
+You can add todo items and description for it which can be edited and deleted as per your requirements.

 Tech Stacks used :